clferrari/clferrari.github.io/_publications/TPAMI21.md

 faces and transfer its semantic annotation.
 We extensively experimented our approach, showing it can effectively generalize to highly diverse samples and accurately establish a dense correspondence even in presence of complex facial expressions.
-The accuracy of the dense registration is demonstrated by building a heterogeneous, large-scale 3DMM from more than 9,000 fully registered scans obtained by joining three large datasets together  [Download paper here](https://ieeexplore.ieee.org/abstract/document/9462361)
+The accuracy of the dense registration is demonstrated by building a heterogeneous, large-scale 3DMM from more than 9,000 fully registered scans obtained by joining three large datasets together.
+[Download paper here](https://ieeexplore.ieee.org/abstract/document/9462361)

 Code is available at this [GitHub](https://github.com/clferrari/SLC-3DMM) link!